Home » Desserts » The Best Homemade Caramel Corn with Cashews and Pecans

 What’s the best way to pop popcorn?

-Growing up, we always popped our popcorn on top of the stove.
-To pop corn on the stove top, you first heat up oil in the pan, then add the kernels, cover with a lid and shake until the popcorn is done.
+Growing up, we always made stovetop popcorn in a large heavy pot and that’s exactly what I did for this recipe.
+To pop corn on the stove top, heat up oil (coconut, canola, peanut, or vegetable oil) in the pan, add the kernels, cover with a lid, and shake until the popcorn is done.

 Is kettle corn and caramel corn the same thing?

-Both kettle corn and caramel corn are salty and sweet, but they are very different.
-For caramel corn, you cook the caramel (butter, brown sugar, and white corn syrup) then pour over popcorn and bake.
-Kettle corn is made entirely on top of the stove by popping popcorn with white sugar and does not require baking.
+Both kettle corn and caramel corn are salty and sweet but very different.
+For caramel corn, you cook the caramel (butter, brown sugar, and white corn syrup), then pour over popcorn and bake.
+Kettle corn is made entirely on the stove by popping popcorn with white sugar and does not require baking.

 Why is my caramel corn chewy?